-In accordance with article 2.3(a) of Commission Regulation EC 847/200 in case of existing medicinal products for the diagnosis, prevention or treatment of an Orphan Condition, justification should be provided either as to why the existing methods are not considered satisfactory or for the assumption that the new medicinal product seeking designation will be of significant benefit to those affected by the condition.
+In accordance with article 2.3(a) of Commission Regulation EC 847/2000 in case of existing medicinal products for the diagnosis, prevention or treatment of an Orphan Condition, justification should be provided either as to why the existing methods are not considered satisfactory \underline{or} for the assumption that the new medicinal product seeking designation will be of significant benefit to those affected by the condition.

-In order to complete this part of the application, the sponsor should review available diagnosis, prevention or treatment methods in the Community.
+In order to complete this part of the application, the sponsor should review available diagnosis, prevention or treatment methods in the Community, making reference to scientific and medical literature or other relevant information.
 If no other methods currently exist, this should be stated.